cyanching/Scitify/README.md

 ```
 cd Scitify
 ```
+### Explore available functions in `/bin`
+The description, usage, options, and use examples of every function (`Python` or `Shell` script, since they are not meant to be used routinely, they are kept as scripts) can be queried with the `--help` flag, they can each be used individually if needed.

 ### Edit the following files in `/config` to set up configurations for retrieval from one or more of them:
 `arXiv_keywords.txt`